carbon-language/carbon-lang/docs/design/variadics.md

 represent this as an explicit list of element types until those indeterminate numbers are known, so we need a more general representation for tuple types.

-In this model, a tuple type consists of a sequence of _pack components_, and a pack component consists of a type called the _representative_, and an arity, both of which may be symbolic.
-There is a special symbolic variable called the _pack index_, which can only be used in the representative of a pack component, and only as the subscript of an indexing expression on a tuple.
+In this model, a tuple type consists of a sequence of _segments_, and a segment consists of a type called the _representative_, and an arity, both of which may be symbolic.
+There is a special symbolic variable called the _pack index_, which can only be used in the representative of a segment, and only as the subscript of an indexing expression on a tuple.
 The pack index is used solely as a placeholder, and never has a value.
 There are also symbolic variables representing the arity of every variadic binding.
-For purposes of illustration, the notation `<V, N>` represents a pack component with representative `V` and arity `N`, `$I` represents the pack index, and given a variadic binding `B`, `|B|` represents the arity of `B`, and `B/$I` represents the `$I`th value bound by `B`.
+For purposes of illustration, the notation `<V, N>` represents a segment with representative `V` and arity `N`, `$I` represents the pack index, and given a variadic binding `B`, `|B|` represents the arity of `B`, and `B/$I` represents the `$I`th value bound by `B`.

 So, continuing the earlier example, the type of `z` is represented symbolically as `(<i32, SizeOf(x)>, <f32, 1>, <Optional(T/$I), |T|>)`.

-A pack component is _variadic_ if its arity is unknown, and _singular_ if its arity is known to be 1 and its representative does not refer to the pack index.
-In contexts where all pack components are known to be singular, we will sometimes refer to them as "elements".
-Pack values are always assumed to be normalized, meaning that every component is either singular or variadic.
-This is always possible because if a component's arity is known to be some fixed value N other than 1, we can replace it with N singular components.
-The _shape_ of a tuple type is the sequence of arities of its components, so the shape of the type of `z` is `(SizeOf(x), 1, |T|)`.
+A segment is _variadic_ if its arity is unknown, and _singular_ if its arity is known to be 1 and its representative does not refer to the pack index.
+In contexts where all segments are known to be singular, we will sometimes refer to them as "elements".
+Segments are always assumed to be normalized, meaning that every segment is either singular or variadic.
+This is always possible because if a segment's arity is known to be some fixed value N other than 1, we can replace it with N singular segments.
+The _shape_ of a tuple type is the sequence of arities of its segments, so the shape of the type of `z` is `(SizeOf(x), 1, |T|)`.

-In order to index into a tuple, all of the components of its type must be singular, so that we can determine the type of the indexing expression.
+In order to index into a tuple with subscript `I`, the tuple type's segment sequence must start with at least `I` singular segments, so that we can determine the type of the indexing expression.
+Note that this rule applies only to user-written subscript operations, not to the notional `[$I]` operations introduced by the compiler when rewriting a pack expansion.

 ### Iterative typechecking

-Without loss of generality, we can assume that every expansion argument is a
-tuple: if it's a variadic binding with declared type `T` and arity N, we can treat it as having a generalized tuple type with one component, `<T, N>`.

 Since the execution semantics of an expansion are defined in terms of a notional rewritten form where we simultaneously iterate over the expansion arguments, in